polusnp/node-express-files/README.md

 -   **MongoDB**: NoSQL database used for storing movie and user data.
 -   **Mongoose**: MongoDB object modeling tool for Node.js, used for schema validation and interaction with the MongoDB database.
 -   **Joi**: A powerful schema description language and data validator for JavaScript.
+-   **Multer**: Middleware for handling multipart/form-data, used for avatar upload functionality.
 -   **JSON**: A lightweight data interchange format used for representing data in API requests and responses.
 -   **Git**: A version control system used for tracking changes in the project's source code.
 -   **GitHub**: A platform for hosting Git repositories and collaborating on software development projects.